nuxt/docs/en/api/configuration-generate.md

 fallback: false
 ```

-If working with statically generated pages then it is best to fallback to 404.html for error pages and for those covered by [excludes](https://nuxtjs.org/api/configuration-generate#exclude) (the files that you do not want generated as static pages).
+If working with statically generated pages then it is recommended to use a `404.html` for error pages and for those covered by [excludes](https://nuxtjs.org/api/configuration-generate#exclude) (the files that you do not want generated as static pages).

 ```js
 fallback: true